Online Learning at Reynolds

 - The entire module is delivered online.

-- The module “teaches by doing”; students learn how to use online learning tools while gaining study skills, time management skills, and other essential information necessary for independent learning.
+- The module helps students learn how to use online learning tools while gaining study skills, time management skills, and other essential information necessary for independent learning.

 Special Note for Out of State Online Students (non-Virginia)

-Reynold’s Student Grievance Process for Academic and Non-Academic Decisions is described here: https://www.reynolds.edu/policy/student/1-04.pdf Reynolds strives to provide the highest quality educational opportunities available.
-However, if a conflict does arise, our efforts are meant to resolve your grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
+Reynolds’ Student Complaint Policy is described on the Student Policies webpage and within the catalogue.
+Reynolds strives to provide the highest quality educational opportunities available.
+However, if a conflict does arise, our efforts are meant to resolve grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
 Students should follow carefully the steps outlined in the Student Complaint Policy to ensure proper and timely resolution of their complaint.
 Complaints must follow the college's customary resolution procedure prior to being referred to SCHEV.

 The following information is intended to publicly disclose any Reynolds program, no matter the method of delivery, designed to meet educational requirements for specific professional licensure or certification that is required for employment or is marketed as such.
 The impacted programs are noted below.